GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 02/README.md

 2. Removed the old WinAPI Hungarian Notation from variables.
 Even MS recommends not using it.
 3. Changed file names.
 4. Refined the code for Unicode only and modern Windows OSes.
+5. Using smart pointers.
-5. Added a main menu with accelerators.
+6. Added a main menu with accelerators.

 ### Notes
 There may be links to websites or internet sources in these pages and source code.
 Links can go stale.
 A search engine is your friend.